bloomfire/robots-r-us/README.md

 # Jorge's Preface

 - This was a fun little neat exercise.
+- I used Hooks and app is responsive and maintains state after refresh.
 - I added a 1 second delay via setTimeout just to simulate loading.
 - I track followed user state by with an object that has followed users ids' as keys and serialize that object in a cookie.